|What's new on Flutetree

 It was good to see Brent Haines (Woodsounds flutes) again at Zion.
 I discovered my songbook was a little bit out of sync with Brent's recommended fingering for his flutes.
 So I revised the fingering for the two highest pitches to correct things.

-A big congradulations to the team that put on the Zion Festival.
+A big congratulations to the team that put on the Zion Festival.
 They did a great job.
 All the performers put on good shows and had us grooving.
-The classes and workshops appear to have been a great sucess as well.
+The classes and workshops appear to have been a great success as well.
 Something for everyone...

 I have a few more updates as a result of Zion, but they will have to wait until this weekend.